Morning-Train/Mail-notifications-for-Trello/README.md

 example: functions, methods, datastructures, etc. Please report them to us or make a pull request.
 (Suggestions are always welcome!).

-Please notice that we are not affiliated, associated, authorized, endorsed by or in any way officially connected to Trello, Inc. (www.trello.com).
+Please notice that we are not affiliated, associated, authorized, endorsed by or in any way officially connected to Trello, Inc. (www.trello.com) or Toggl (www.toggl.com).